absynce/Raven.Assure/README.md

 Includes CLI tool (assure) with configurable settings and an API wrapper for Raven.Backup (Raven.Assure).

+# Install

+Download the [latest release assure-[version].zip](https://github.com/absynce/Raven.Assure/releases/latest).

+Unzip into directory of your choice.

 # Configs

-Copy `configs/default.json` and tweak to your liking.
+Copy `configs/default.json` to a new file in `configs/` and tweak to your liking.

 #### Backup location